arpa2/tlspool/doc/pkcs11.rst

-The UserID for OpenPGP keys are informally defined, and usually hold a form like ``John Smith <john@example.com>`` and that is difficult to match accurately with a PKCS #11 search if we only have a NAI [RFC 4282] available.
+The UserID for OpenPGP keys are informally defined, and usually hold a form like ``John Smith <john@example.com>`` and that is difficult to match accurately with a PKCS #11 search if we only have a DoNAI_ available.
 For that reason, the TLS Pool assumes that the name is absent, and it will simply look for ``<john@example.com>`` or ``<@example.com>`` if only a domain name is defined.
 Note that the ``@`` is retained in the latter form.

-**TODO:** As with X.509, we could consider a mapping from a NAI to a UserID (of any form) and possible to a ``KEY_ID``.
+**TODO:** As with X.509, we could consider a mapping from a DoNAI to a UserID (of any form) and possible to a ``KEY_ID``.